 Quick access

-Traceability is an integral part of modern, sophisticated, Quality Assurance systems used for PE pipe networks.
-The systems available, and mandatory at many end-users, enable tracing through the whole process, from the resin batch at the PE producer, through pipe extrusion, the utility company and the installation contractor's operations.
-All installations can be traced back to the resin batch from which they were produced, with full data on the history of the pipe or fitting at any location.
+Traceability is an integral part of modern quality assurance systems used for PE pipe networks.
+The systems available, the implementation of which is mandatory at many end-user organisations, enable tracing through the whole process from the resin batch at the PE producer, through pipe extrusion, the utility company and the installation contractor's operations.
+If fully implemented correctly, all installations can be traced all the way back to the resin batch from which the pipes or fittings were produced.
+The barcodes can record data covering:

 • fusion-jointing equipment data